SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

             You need to replace `<your-wandb-api-key>` with your actual key.
 Also, remember that this file now contains a secret and should be treated as such.

-    7. Try to execute multiple jobs with different configurations e.g. change the `--args` field in the `gcloud ai custom-jobs create` command at the same time.
+    7. Try to execute multiple jobs with different configurations, e.g., change the `--args` field in the `gcloud ai custom-jobs create` command at the same time.
 This should hopefully show you how easy it is to scale experiments using the Vertex AI service.

 ## Secrets management

-Similar to GitHub Actions, GCP also has a secrets store that can be used to keep secrets safe.
+Similar to GitHub Actions, GCP also has secrets storage that can be used to keep secrets safe.
 This is called the [Secret Manager](https://cloud.google.com/secret-manager/docs) in GCP.
-By using the Secret Manager, we get the option to inject secrets into our code without having to store them in the code itself.
+By using the Secret Manager, we have the option of injecting secrets into our code without having to store them in the code itself.

 ### ❔ Exercises